 Ultimately, we have a great mix of students which adds to the wonderful atmosphere here in College.
 Class sizes are small and support levels high.

-The College has a team of specialists on site who are able to support students, including Speech and Language Therapists, a Visual Impairment Training Officer, Educational and Clinical Psychologists, Counsellors, Mentors, a Braille Tutor, Occupational Therapy and Sensory Support, a Dyslexia Tutor, Rehabilitation and Travel Trainers and Healthcare Professionals including a Physiotherapist.
+The College has a team of specialists on site who are able to support students, including Speech and Language Therapists, a Visual Impairment Training Officer, Educational and Clinical Psychologists, Counsellors, Mentors, a Braille Tutor, Assistive Technology Specialist, Occupational Therapy and Sensory Support, Dyslexia Support, BSL Interpreters, Rehabilitation and Travel Trainers and Healthcare Professionals including a Physiotherapist.

 We are a national provider, accepting learners from across England and Wales.